MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/chrome-process.md

 Enable the **Chrome Process** by doing one of the following ways:

-- Create a individual hosted control with hosting type as Chrome
+- Create a individual hosted control with hosting type as Chrome Process
 - Enable for individual client desktops
 - Enable for entire an organization